Regular clinical supervision for all clinicians, regardless of qualification and experience

 Nazlin has been working as specialist with trans and non binary folk since 2012, and offers one to one and group therapy to people seeking to develop their authentic voice that is congruent with their gender identity.

 Nazlin is a member of the Health and Care Professional Council (HCPC), the Royal College of Speech and Language Therapists (RCSLT), and the Association of Speech and Language Therapists in Independent Practice (ASLTIP ).
 She is a member of the British Association of Gender Identity Specialists (BAGIS) .
-Nazlin is one of the founder members of the Trans and Gender Diverse Voice and Communication Clinical Excellence Network and is the current Chair.
+Nazlin is one of the founder members of the Trans and Gender Diverse Voice and Communication Clinical Excellence Network and remains on the committee.

 Nazlin also has training in psychotherapeutic approaches to help with the psychological and emotional aspects of voice modification .
 These include Acceptance and Commitement Therapy (ACT ) , Narrative Therapy, Cognitive Behavioural Therapy (CBT) and mindfulness.